-Meeting step Share-out procedures 1 Share-out The Social Fund is counted, the amount announced and put away.
+Meeting step Share-out procedures and preparation for the next cycle 1 Share-out The Social Fund is counted, the amount announced and put away.
 It does not get shared out If any member has not completed their loan repayments, the amount owing is recovered by cancelling the number of shares in his/her passbook that equals the value of the amount owing The Money-counters count the money in the Loan Fund While the Money-counters are counting, the Record-keeper takes the passbooks and counts the total number of shares of the VSLA Once the Money-counters are finished, the Record-keeper uses the calculator to divide the total cash in the Loan Fund by the total number of shares.
 This determines the value of a single share.
-It should be written down to three decimal places (for example, SLL 574.256) Next, the Record-keeper multiples the number of shares in each passbook by the value of one share.
+It should be written down to three decimal places (for example, TZS 1,392.145) Next, the Record-keeper multiples the number of shares in each passbook by the value of one share.
 (S)he then announces the number of shares and the amount payable to the member, rounding down by the smallest cash unit of the national currency.
 (S)he then asks the Money-counters to count out the amount and place it in each member's passbook, which is set aside The Record-keeper then cancels all of each member's shares by drawing a large cross on each page of the passbook on which there are share stamps All passbooks are treated in the same way before anyone receives any money.
-Once the process is complete, there will be a small amount of money remaining due to rounding down, but there should not be a shortfall.
-If there is a shortfall, the process is repeated until the amounts are correct.
+Once the process is repeated until the amounts are correct.
 Any small amount remaining is put in the Social Fund, or used as seed capital in the Loan Fund for the next cycle All members are given their passbooks with all the money.
 It is very important that every member's money is placed in their hand